 It’s easy to get discouraged about the world.
 There are a ready supply of assholes who think that they’re doing God’s work by killing people, be they recently in Paris, or today in Colorado Springs.1 So today I went looking for some good quotes, preferably about nonviolence since only those who repudiate all violence can help to stop it.2

 Let’s be honest here.
 Every generation has had its own ugly reaction to refugees, whether they are the Irish, the Vietnamese, the Cubans, or the Haitians, and those fears have been broadly unfounded.
-In fact there was only one time in American history when the fear of refugees wiping everyone out did actually come true, … Read more →

 When your kid has his first flu and first cold in a two week span, you need a little parental levity.